hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         newIdx=[j for i in clstrsNew for j in clstrsNew[i]]

 6.)
-Make a new correlation matrix with the new list
+Make a new correlation matrix from the new list

 ::